boris779/SeCuton/README.md

     List of devices attached
     emulator-5554	device

 Use parameter to set the ID `-Ddevice.id="emulator-5554"`

-Example of runtime configuration for an emulated 8.1 Android device:
+Example of runtime configuration for running a test on a emulated Android device on Appium (which runs locally on Port 4723):

-        -Dbrowser=android_device
+        -Dbrowser=appium_android_device
         -DbaseUrl="http://peso.inso.tuwien.ac.at"
         -Dselenium.grid=http://localhost:4723
         -Ddriver.version=2.34
         -Ddevice.id="emulator-5554"